tom-foster/scikit_machine_learning/README.md

 This will launch a local server and give you a token copy that and you'll see your juptyer notebook open.

-If you want to look at explanations/sprase_matrices.ipynb you'll see the a graph.
-This is useful in writing documents.
+If you want to look at explanations/sprase_matrices.ipynb you'll see the graph showing the advantages of sparse matrices.

+Jupyter is a useful tool and will be used going forward.